datstartup/ubuntuopenbox/_posts/2020-06-09-Install-And-Configure-Transmission-Server.md

 USER=pi
 ```

+1.2 Create a user's config folder
 Start the transmission-daemon

 `sudo service transmission-daemon start`

 The transmission folder should be also created for user `pi` at `/home/pi/.config/transmission-daemon/`.
+You can manually creat one if the task is not done automatically.

+1.3 Add log
-Run `sudo nano /lib/systemd/system/transmission-daemon.service`
+Run `sudo nano /lib/systemd/system/transmission-daemon.service`.

-Change these two lines to:
+Change these two lines:
 ```bash
 User=pi
 ```